Who Wants to Be a Millionaire (American game show): Special editions

 There have also been special weeks featuring two or three family members or couples competing as a team, a "Champions Edition" where former big winners (ranging from $250,000 to $1,000,000, with three winning the latter amount) returned and split their winnings with their favorite charities, a "Zero Dollar Winner Edition" featuring contestants who previously missed one of the first-tier questions and left with nothing, and a "Tax-Free Edition" in which H&R Block calculated the taxes of winnings to allow contestants to earn stated winnings after taxes, and various theme weeks featuring college students, teachers, brides-to-be, etc. as contestants.
 Additionally, the syndicated version once featured an annual "Walk In & Win Week" with contestants who were randomly selected from the audience without having to take the audition test.

 Special weeks have also included shows featuring questions concerning specific topics, such as professional football, celebrity gossip, movies, and pop culture.
 During a week of episodes in November 2007, to celebrate the 1,000th episode of the syndicated Millionaire, all contestants that week started with $1,000 so that they could not leave empty-handed, and only had to answer ten questions to win $1,000,000.
 During that week, twenty home viewers per day also won $1,000 each.
+In 2010, to celebrate the 1,500th episode, the $1,000 floor was temporarily increased to $1,500.